 The College has a qualified defined contribution retirement plan organized under section 403(b) of the Internal Revenue Code for eligible full-time academic, administrative and service personnel as defined in the plan.
-Expenses under this plan were \$9,293,791 and \$6,512,323 for the years ended June 30, 2022 and 2021, respectively.
-During fiscal 2022, the College restored its traditional match to the plan along with an additional amount to make up for the reduction in match that was put in place during fiscal 2021 in an effort to manage costs during the uncertainties associated with COVID.
+Expenses under this plan were \$8,231,633 and \$9,293,791 for the years ended June 30, 2023 and 2022, respectively.
+During fiscal 2022, the College restored its traditional match to the plan along with an additional amount to make up for the reduction in match that was put in place during fiscal 2021.